ph4ntonn/Stowaway/README_EN.md

 These two parameters are optional.
 If left empty, it signifies that the upstream/downstream traffic will be in the form of raw TCP traffic

-If you wish for the upstream/downstream traffic to be HTTP traffic, simply set these two parameters to `http`
+If you wish for the upstream/downstream traffic to be HTTP/WS traffic, simply set these two parameters to `http` or `ws`

-- admin:  `./stowaway_admin -c 127.0.0.1:9999 --down http`
+- admin:  `./stowaway_admin -c 127.0.0.1:9999 --down ws`

-- agent:  `./stowaway_agent -c 127.0.0.1:9999 --up http`  or `./stowaway_agent -c 127.0.0.1:9999 --up http --down http`
+- agent:  `./stowaway_agent -c 127.0.0.1:9999 --up ws`  or `./stowaway_agent -c 127.0.0.1:9999 --up ws --down ws`

-**Please note, once you set the upstream/downstream traffic of a particular node to TCP/HTTP, the downstream/upstream traffic of its connected parent/child node must be set consistently**
+**Please note, once you set the upstream/downstream traffic of a particular node to TCP/HTTP/WS, the downstream/upstream traffic of its connected parent/child node must be set consistently**

 Like this:

-- admin:  `./stowaway_admin -c 127.0.0.1:9999 --down http`
+- admin:  `./stowaway_admin -c 127.0.0.1:9999 --down ws`

-- agent:  `./stowaway_agent -l 9999 --up http`
+- agent:  `./stowaway_agent -l 9999 --up ws`

-In the above case, the agent must set `--up` to http, otherwise it will cause network errors
+In the above case, the agent must set `--up` to ws, otherwise it will cause network errors

 The rules between admin<-->agent is as same as agent<-->agent

-Assuming agent-1 is waiting for the connection of child nodes on the port `127.0.0.1:10000` and has set `--down http`
+Assuming agent-1 is waiting for the connection of child nodes on the port `127.0.0.1:10000` and has set `--down ws`

-Then, agent-2 must also set `--up` to `http`, otherwise, it would lead to network errors
+Then, agent-2 must also set `--up` to `ws`, otherwise, it would lead to network errors

-- agent-2:  `./stowaway_agent -c 127.0.0.1:10000 --up http`
+- agent-2:  `./stowaway_agent -c 127.0.0.1:10000 --up ws`

 #### --reconnect